robvanderleek/create-issue-branch/README.md

 # Usage

+This app can support your development workflow in two ways (modes): auto and chatops.

-In "auto" mode the workflow is:
+In "auto" mode the typical development workflow is:

  1. An issue is created, for example: Issue 15: Fix nasty bug!